Threat (computer security): Threat action

 Threat action is an assault on system security.

 A complete security architecture deals with both intentional acts (i.e. attacks) and accidental events.

 Various kinds of threat actions are defined as subentries under "threat consequence".

 Threat analysis

 Threat analysis is the analysis of the probability of occurrences and consequences of damaging actions to a system.
 It is the basis of risk analysis.

+Threat modeling

+Threat modeling is a process that helps organizations identify and prioritize potential threats to their systems.
+It involves analyzing the system's architecture, identifying potential threats, and prioritizing them based on their impact and likelihood.
+By using threat modeling, organizations can develop a proactive approach to security and prioritize their resources to address the most significant risks.

+Threat intelligence

+Threat intelligence is the practice of collecting and analyzing information about potential and current threats to an organization.
+This information can include indicators of compromise, attack techniques, and threat actor profiles.
+By using threat intelligence, organizations can develop a better understanding of the threat landscape and improve their ability to detect and respond to threats.

 Threat consequence

 Threat consequence is a security violation that results from a threat action.

 Includes disclosure, deception, disruption, and usurpation.

 The following subentries describe four kinds of threat consequences, and also list and describe the kinds of threat actions that cause each consequence.

 Threat actions that are accidental events are marked by "*".